EU Climate and Energy Policy

 Member states have submitted their national forestry accounting plans and forest reference levels to the European Commission for the period 2021 to 2025.
 Member states must ensure that their balance reflects more credits than debits.
 Surplus debits must be compensated either through additional climate action within the land-use sector or in other non-ETS sectors.
 At the same time, a limited number of credits may be transferred to the sectors regulated by the Effort Sharing Regulation.

 Germany's role in European Climate Action

 German climate policy is closely linked to European climate policy.
 The energy concept of 2010 and the Climate Action Plan 2050 adopted in 2016 laid down a reduction target for Germany of 55 percent by 2030 compared to 1990.
-If the targets of the European climate instruments are calculated in comparison to 1990, this would mean a total emission reduction of approximately 53 percent for Germany.
-Furthermore, the land-use sector should be maintained as a carbon sink.
+If the targets of the European climate instruments are calculated in comparison to 1990, this would mean a total emissions reduction of approximately 53 percent for Germany.
+Furthermore, it was decided that the land-use sector should be maintained as a carbon sink.
 The targets set out in the Climate Action Plan are therefore comparable to the German obligations under European climate legislation.
 Based on the long-term reduction target laid down in the Paris Agreement, Germany aims to achieve extensive greenhouse gas neutrality by 2050.